ServiceWeaver/weaver/website/docs.md

 ## Getting Started

 Consider again the "Hello, World!"
-Service Weaver application from the [Getting Started](#getting-started) section.
+Service Weaver application from the [Step by Step Tutorial](#step-by-step-tutorial) section.
 The application runs an HTTP server on a listener named `hello` with a `/hello?name=<name>` endpoint that returns a `Hello, <name>!` greeting.
-To deploy this application to GKE, first create a [Service Weaver config file](#config-files), say `weaver.toml`, with the following
+To deploy this application to GKE, first create a [Service Weaver config file](#config-files), say `weaver.toml`, with the following contents:
-contents:

 ```toml
 [serviceweaver]